-FBA ( Fulfilment by Amazon)
+FBA (Fulfillment by Amazon)

 With Amazon FBA, sellers don’t have to worry about anything fulfillment-related as Amazon takes care of every aspect.
-A large number of third-party sellers use this fulfillment option.
+Numerous third-party sellers use this fulfillment option.
 All they have to do is have their sourced products sent to an FBA center.
 From the time it reaches the fulfillment center, Amazon will preside over storing the products systematically, packaging, and shipping them to customers.
 All delivery aspects will be taken care of.
 The returns and exchanges of products and customer support for any product-related issues are also handled by Amazon.

 FBM (Fulfillment by Merchant)